ULTRONLORD/Email-Filter/readme.md

 **Email Filter**🧹🧼🫧

 **Welcome to the Email Filter Project!
 This project is aimed at developing a tool to filter emails based on specific criteria.
-Like a bulky list of unfiltered emails including invalid characters and invalid addresses.
+Like a bulky list of unfiltered email addresses including invalid characters and invalid addresses.
 Below you'll find everything you need to know to get started with this project.**

 ## Table of Contents📃